-P261+P304+ P340+P312: Avoid breathing in the dust.
-IF INHALED: remove the person to fresh air and keep at rest in a position comfortable for breathing.
-If they feel unwell,
+P261+P304+ Avoid breathing in the dust IF INHALED: remove person to fresh air P340+P312: and keep at rest in a position comfortable for breathing.
+If they feel unwell, contact a Poison Center or a doctor.

-P101: If medical advice is needed, have product container or label at hand.

-P501: Dispose of product/containers in accordance with current regulations.
+- P101: If medical advice is needed, have the product container or label at hand - P501: Dispose of the product/containers in compliance with current regulations.